Efficient Quantum Circuit Design with a Standard Cell Approach, with an Application to Neutral Atom Quantum Computers: Conclusion

 \section{Conclusion}

-Standard cells and tiling form a powerful step for compiling logical quantum circuits on physical devices, both NISQ and error-corrected.
-First, tiling quantum circuits can inform the co-design of computing architectures, where the qubit layout, for example, is developed in parallel to the circuits to execute.
-Such 2D and 3D architectural co-design can be implemented with neutral atoms \cite{henriet2020quantum}, for example, and future work will focus on NISQ-aware tilings for such architectures.
-Second, the relation between our Toffoli tiles and quantum error-correcting codes and quantum error mitigation techniques, e.g. \cite{chao2018quantum}, make tiling an interesting candidate for the co-design of circuits in the presence of fault-tolerance preserving methods.

-Tiling standard cells allows for a faster and improved understanding of the layout of the compiled circuit without the processing time involved in compilation and routing.
+Tiling is a method for compiling circuits for a device that has a regular layout of qubits, and can be used to improve the usage ratio of the quantum chips as a whole.
+Standard cells and tiling, together with layout-aware routing methods, allow for the extremely fast and efficient compilation of very large scale quantum circuits.

 Tiling is especially useful for highly regular, frequently repeated sub-circuits such as those in quantum arithmetic.
+We illustrated the capabilities of standard cells by the example of using 3D tiles which were specifically designed for cubic qubit lattices.
+We demonstrated the effectiveness of our method by using it to design a quantum multiplier, showing its usefulness for scheduling SWAP gates by significantly improving on both the SWAP depth and count of the circuit over existing automatic routing methods.

+We conclude that tiling standard cells allows for a faster and improved understanding of the layout of the compiled circuit without the processing time involved in compilation and routing.
 It is a valuable tool in estimating the resources required for compiling a given quantum circuit to hardware, and especially in creating structures which have highly parallel SWAP schedules.

-We presented an application of tiling with respect to multiplication circuits.
-Our method relied on a tile of a T-depth two Toffoli decomposition in both 2D and 3D.
-We placed the tile repeatedly in a regular structure to effectively represent regular quantum circuits.
-We demonstrate the effectiveness of our method by using it to design a quantum multiplier, showing its usefulness for scheduling SWAP gates by significantly improving on both the SWAP depth and count of the circuit over existing automatic routing methods.
+There exist multiple applications of standard cells and tiling.
+First, tiling quantum circuits can inform the co-design of computing architectures, where the qubit layout, for example, is developed in parallel to the circuits to execute.
+Such 2D and 3D architectural co-design can be implemented with neutral atoms~\cite{henriet2020quantum}, for example.
+In neutral atom computers, qubits can be easily shuttled and moved between specialized zones (memory, execution, measurement).
+Standard cells are analogous to execution zones, and by tiling cells one is designing a pipelined architecture, where qubits are moved/shuttled between zones.
+This allows to determine optimal shuttling schedules for the movement of the qubits between the zones.

+Second, the relation between standard cells and quantum error-correcting codes and quantum error mitigation techniques, e.g.~\cite{chao2018quantum}, make tiling an interesting candidate for the co-design of fault-tolerant circuits.